Red-hot Nadal wins 'dream' 10th Barcelona Open - Capital Sports

-BARCELONA, Spain, Apr 30 – Rafael Nadal hailed a “dream start” to his clay court season after romping to his 10th Barcelona Open on Sunday with a 6-4, 6-1 win over Austria’s Dominic.
+Barcelona, Spain, Apr 30 – Rafael Nadal hailed a “dream start” to his clay court season after romping to his 10th Barcelona Open on Sunday with a 6-4, 6-1 win over Austria’s Dominic Thiem.

 The Spaniard also claimed his 10th title at the Monte Carlo Masters last week as he gears up for to go for his 10th French Open next month.